Does X, Y or Z raise my blood sugar?

 Which foods will keep your blood glucose elevated the most vs least?

 The table below shows the calculated glucose score with the nutrient density score.
-To keep your blood sugars stable over two hours, you should avoid foods towards the top of this list.
+To keep your blood sugars stable over two hours, you should avoid foods at the top of this list.
 But if you also want to lose fat, improve satiety and get enough nutrients without excessive calories, you should prioritise foods with a higher nutrient density score.

 |name||Glucose Score||Nutrient Density|